Hotel La Louisiane: Between wars and Second World War

 It has been run by four generations of the Blanchot family since the 1930s.
-The hotel has developed a tradition of welcoming writer and artists.
-Some of which famous like Salvador Dalí.
+The hotel has developed a tradition of welcoming writers and artists, some of them well known, such as Salvador Dalí.

-Jean-Paul Sartre and Simone de Beauvoir moved into the hotel in 1943 and lived there during and after the Second World War, making it the headquarters of the existentialists.
-Albert Camus, Boris Vian, Anne-Marie Cazalis, as well as Claude Simon, also a resident, regularly mingled at the Lousiane.
+Jean-Paul Sartre and Simone de Beauvoir moved into the hotel in 1943 and lived there during and after the Second World War, making it a meeting place for existentialists.
+Albert Camus, Boris Vian, Anne-Marie Cazalis, as well as Claude Simon, also a resident, regularly mingled at the Louisiane.

-The fight for the Liberation of Paris were very violent on rue de Seine and rue de Buci, under the windows of the hotel.
+The fighting for the Liberation of Paris was very violent on rue de Seine and rue de Buci, under the windows of the hotel.
 Bullet impacts can still be seen on the façade where the main entrance stands.
-A commemorative plate reads: "Here fell Jacques Francesco of the second armored division.
+A commemorative plaque reads: "Here fell Jacques Francesco of the second armored division.
 For France.
-August 22nd 1944."
-Jacques Francesco is the war name of Auguste Fenioux who fought in the second armored division under the command of General Leclerc.
+August 22, 1944."
+Jacques Francesco is the war name of Auguste Fenioux, who fought in the second armored division under the command of General Leclerc.